rodaebel/gaesynkit/doc/source/documentation.rst

   entity["name"] # -> "John Dowe"

 Nearly identical, isn't it.
-In order to understand how we store entities, let's now take a look at some lower level details of the GAE Datastore.
+In order to understand how we store entities, let's now take a quick look at some lower level details of the GAE Datastore.

 Unlike a relational database, Google App Engine implements a `schemaless` Datastore that stores and performs queries over data objects, known as